hc1111/deceptive-attention-master_fact_ai/README.md

 Common errors:
 When running bash files , unbuffer may not be found, you can run bash files without this Similarly the command python3.6 may need to be replaced with just python.
 # No singular results notebook was provided as the extent of the experiment was so large.
-Instead we've split up the paper as follows for easier interpretability.
+Instead we have split up the paper as follows for easier interpretability.

 ## Classification Tasks
+In order to reproduce the results of classification tasks from the report, run the notebook (LogFiles.ipynb) in deceptive-attention-master_fact_ai/deceptive-attention-master/src/classification_tasks/.
+Here you have the option to either import all the results to simply import the table, or train the model yourself.

 ## Sequence to Sequence Tasks
 To produce the tables of the sequence to sequence tasks from the log files open deceptive-attention-master_fact_ai/deceptive-attention-master/src/seq2seq_tasks/Check_Logs.ipynb .
 Here test runs of the code can also be performed.